augustolimonti/BodyShopSample/README.md

 - Baked Beavers - [Baked Beavers Body Shop](https://www.body-shop.xyz/bakedbeavers)
 - Blxckout - [Blxckout Body Shop](https://www.body-shop.xyz/blxckout)
 - Udder Chaos - [Udder Chaos Body Shop](https://www.body-shop.xyz/udderchaos)

+## The Body Shop Dashboard

+The Body Shop comes equipped with a state of the art Dashboard where project owners can manage their own trait shop and customization platform for their NFT collection without any previous coding knowledge.

+With this dashboard project owners have the ability to do the following:

+  *  Create & Manage Traits to sell on their Trait Shop.
+  *  Modify and customize the art layering of an NFT collection through adding conflicts & blockers.
+  *  Approve all incoming upgrades with the click of a button.
+  *  Create and manage their own trait Slot Machine.

+You can test the Body Shop Dashboard functionality by heading over to the [Dashbaord Link](https://bodyshop-dash.xyz/) and getting access to the Sample Wallet.
+This wallet has owner access to the dashboard of the Rusty Robots test collection.
+For access, please email me at agulimonti09@gmail.com.